Ski Areas in Oregon

 - Pass Reciprocation

-This chart represents the amount of different difficulty terrain:
+This chart represents the amount of different types of terrain available.

 SNow life ratings system.